ludfjig/hyperlight-samples/README.md

 ### minor tweaks

-You might need to increase the MEMORY_LIMIT and BUFFER_LIMIT in `main.rs`, in case the current memory limits are not enough to execute your javascript code without erroring out.
+You might need to increase the MEMORY_LIMIT and BUFFER_LIMIT in `main.rs`, in case the current memory limits are not enough to execute your particular javascript.